Special exercises series - No.13 The upper back deadlift for overall thickness

 I also personally like to do this exercise last in my back session (à la Dorian Yates).
 Don’t forget that the reason I’m using this exercise is to overload the upper back.
 When my upper back muscles have been trained, it is much easier to finish stimulating them with a compound movement.
 I don’t have to use as much weight to get the same effect (even if the weight is, let’s say 70%, it still feels like 85% for the upper back but only 70% for the lower back/legs reducing the negative carryover and risk of injuries).
 Since the upper back muscles are pumped and activated, it’s also easier to involve them in this exercise, which is something that a lot of people have a hard time with during deadlifts.

 That having been said, if you have not yet built a good strength foundation, it is likely smarter to use this exercise earlier in the session (first or second exercise) and increase the reps (8-10 per set).

-I always hated deadlifting because I felt like I got nothing out of it and for me it is important to feel like the exercise is doing something while I’m doing it (not just because I read it on the internet!).
+I always hated deadlifting because I felt like I got nothing out of it and for me, it is important to feel like the exercise is doing something while I’m doing it (not just because I read it on the internet!).
 This variation does that.
 And although technically it’s not a “real” deadlift, my goal is to build thick muscle, not to be good at a specific skill.
-However, even powerlifters specializing on the regular deadlift can benefit from this great exercise.
+However, even powerlifters specializing in the regular deadlift can benefit from this great exercise.
 It will never leave my program (at least not for long!)